Case

 • is something that could be given by Mary’s family or friends

-• will be, or is likely to be effective and beneficial in helping Mary live with people closer to her own age and to build her capacity to participate in community activities.
+• will be, or is likely to be, effective and beneficial in helping Mary live with people closer to her own age and to build her capacity to participate in community activities.

-• is something the NDIS is responsible for providing.
+• is an NDIS support for Mary.

 What else do we think about?

-We think about Mary’s other support needs as well as the support needs of her housemates Jake and Sarah.
+We think about Mary’s other support needs, as well as the support needs of her housemates Jake and Sarah.
 Mary, Jake and Sarah all have high support needs.

-Because Mary’s support needs are similar to Jake and Sarah’s during the day, Mary is able to share this support for her daily activities.
+Because Mary’s support needs are similar to Jake and Sarah’s needs during the day, Mary is able to share this support for her daily activities.

 We also think about whether a ceiling hoist or similar assistive technology would mean that one support worker could assist with Mary’s transfers.
-We have evidence in the manual handling report that her transfers need two support workers, so we agree to fund this support.
+We have evidence in the manual handling report that her transfers need two support workers, so we agree to fund this NDIS support.

 Case example

 Leifa has a goal to improve her social skills.
 Her behaviour support practitioner has recommended Leifa attend a weekly community therapy group.
 Leifa’s previous community activities have shown benefits in her overall behaviour.
-Leifa’s Behaviour Support Plan includes a Community Outing Support plan.
-It recommends 2 support workers go with Leifa so she can participate in a community therapy group.
-The plan includes a functional behavioural assessment showing the possible risk of harm to Leifa and others in less predictable environments.
-The plan includes details of the roles for each support worker during the community outings.

-• make improvements with her behaviours of concern
+• reduce her behaviours of concern

 • become more involved with social activities.